Xeus/nyu_itp_thesis/schedule.md

 ### Week Apr 21-27:

 * Use apache bench to benchmark site, test how hard it would be to add an instance on the fly in case traffic tops out
+* controls for reporting/rating stuff down that is probably fake
+* forum creation?

 ### Week Apr 28-May 4: